Jessica Hayward’s summer has been one of emotional extremes.

 Countless people stepped up to help her by the next morning and a few families even offered electric wheelchairs from relatives who had passed on.

-Unfortunately, despite what seemed to be early success, none of the chairs met her needs and
+Unfortunately, despite what seemed to be early success, none of the chairs met her needs and Hayward continued to spend most of her time immobile at Grand Boulevard Health and Rehabilitation Center.

-Tuesday, after months of waiting, her electric wheelchair was finally fixed thanks to money donated from people across the community and coordination from volunteers at
+Tuesday, after months of waiting, her electric wheelchair was finally fixed thanks to money donated from people across the community and coordination from volunteers at Destiny Worship Center.

 Life has been difficult since her mother, and primary caretaker, passed away about three years ago.
-And she knows her disease will eventually rob her of the freedom the electric wheelchair provides, but for now that’s not
+And she knows her disease will eventually rob her of the freedom the electric wheelchair provides, but for now that’s not Hayward’s focus.

 Thursday morning, only days after regaining her freedom, she wasn’t afraid to talk about the future.